ahany/behavioral-cloning/README.md

 #**Behavioral Cloning**

 This project is part of Udacity's [Self-Driving Car Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).
-The goal of the project is to build a Convolutional Neural Network (CNN) to clone human driving behaviour.
+The goal of the project is to build a Convolutional Neural Network (CNN) to drive a car in a simulator by providing steering angles.

 Udacity provides a simulator based on Unity to use for training and testing the CNN.
-The simulator has two modes: Training and Autonomous mode.
-In Training mode, the car can be controlled by keyboard, mouse or a gamepad and the simulator records data to be used for training the CNN.
-In Autonomous mode, the car is controlled by the CNN which provides steering angles as an input to the simulator.
-Udacity provides additionally a python script to connect the simulator to the CNN.
+The simulator has two modes: Training and Autonomous.
+In Training mode, the car can be controlled by keyboard, mouse or a gamepad and the simulator records images from cameras mounted on the car along with steering angles.
+The data recorded is then used to train the CNN.
+Then in the Autonomous mode, the simulator receives the steering angles from the trained CNN to drive the car.
+The throttle values are provided by the simulator.

-The animated GIF images below show the devolped CNN driving the car autonomously on the 2 tracks offered by the simulator:
+The animated GIF images below show the developed CNN driving the car autonomously on the two tracks offered by the simulator:

 Track 1            |  Track 2
 :-------------------------:|:-------------------------: